metas-mk/100-days-of-code/r2-log.md

   }
 ```
 - tested the new StreamEdit and now happens that the userId is lost after update.
 Debugging.
   - found that I'm using PUT request in action creator for `editStream()`.
-PUT always updated all properties of a record.
+PUT always updates/ replaces all properties of a record.
   - changed to PATCH request (only updates some properties of a record) solved the issue.

 ```js